dpak11/tokeniser/README.md

 app.get('/read_token_header', (req, res) => {
     const token = tokie.read({
         type: "token",
-        secretKey: "some-Complex-Password", // In production phase, 'secretKey' should be stored on the server only
+        secretKey: "some-Complex-Password", // During 'production' phase, the secretKey should only be stored on the server side
-        request: req // This is REQUIRED for reading token from Header });
+        request: req // This is REQUIRED for reading the token from Header });
     if (token.error) {
         return res.send(token.status);